A First-Timer's Guide to Jjimjilbangs in Seoul

 Common Etiquette

-Understanding the unwritten rules can enhance your experience:
+Understanding the unwritten rules can enhance your experience and ensure you have a pleasant visit:

-• Keep Voices Low: While socialising is encouraged, loud conversations are frowned upon.
+• Keep Voices Low: While socializing is encouraged, loud conversations or disruptive behavior are frowned upon.
+Respecting the tranquility of the space is key.
+Some jjimjilbangs have designated quiet areas for relaxation.

 Final Thoughts

-After a few hours of relaxation, I left feeling rejuvenated and ready to tackle the streets of Seoul once more.
+After a few hours of relaxation, leaving the jjimjilbang felt rejuvenating and refreshing.
 While jjimjilbangs can be overwhelming for first-timers, they provide a unique blend of community and self-care that is hard to find elsewhere.
-If you can let go of any initial embarrassment and dive into the experience, you might just discover a new favourite spot in the city.
+If you can let go of any initial embarrassment and dive into the experience, you may discover a new favorite spot in the city.

-Next, I’ll be exploring the best Korean snacks to try at your local convenience store.
+Next, I’ll be exploring the best Korean snacks to try at your local convenience store, shedding light on hidden gems you shouldn’t miss in Seoul.

 • jjimjilbang